Koredotcom/docs/docs/gale/agents/agents-flows/types-of-nodes/function-node.md

 # Function Node

-Function nodes allow you to write custom scripts using JavaScript or Python to process context variables or other variables used in the agent flow.
+The Function node lets you write custom scripts using JavaScript or Python to process context variables or other variables used in the agent flow.

 ## Add and Configure a Function Node